mfojtik/openshift-docker-registry/README.md

 This quickstart will allow you to run your own [Docker](http://docker.io) repository for Docker images (see [docker-registry](https://github.com/dotcloud/docker-registry)).

-## !
-Bugs !

-* This quickstart does not work at the present because `xz-devel` dependency is not available.
-This should be fixed shortly.

 ## Installation

 First you need to have the [OpenShift](https://openshift.redhat.com/app/account/new)